ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 Stream Data:
 : Zero or more bytes of data for the stream.
-Empty WT_STREAM frames MUST NOT be used unless they open or close a stream; an endpoint MAY treat an empty WT_STREAM frame as a session error.
+Empty WT_STREAM frames MUST NOT be used unless they open or close a stream; an endpoint MAY treat an empty WT_STREAM frame that neither starts nor ends a stream as a session error.

 ## WT_MAX_DATA Frames